This post has been updated with additional information

-Tipping is not generally practised in the Seychelles and is never an obligation.
+Tipping is not generally practiced in Seychelles and is never an obligation.
 Top-end hotels and restaurants sometimes add a service charge of about 10% to 15% to the bill.

 Seychelles’ accommodation scene is rapidly changing, in which new and renovated establishments are coming online regularly, and providing visitors with wider choice and greater options in their selected accommodation.

 16 of Seychelles’ 115 islands currently offer accommodation varying from Budget and Self-catering to Island Resorts and Large Hotels, from Spa Hotels to Small Hotels or Guesthouses offering memorable stays among welcoming Creole people and stunning natural surroundings.

-Most tourists tend to stay in Mah?, Praslin, La Digue and the capital Victoria, however if you have slightly older children you may want to consider the other Inner islands of Bird, North, Sihouette, Fregate and Denis Islands.
+Most tourists tend to stay in Mah, Praslin, La Digue and the capital Victoria, however, if you have slightly older children you may want to consider the other Inner islands of Bird, North, Silhouette, Fregate and Denis Islands.
 These islands all run as exclusive island retreats and give you that stranded-on-a-deserted-island fantasy.